 Happily, smallpox was the first disease to be controlled by a vaccine.
 In fact, in the 19th century, smallpox was the only disease for which an effective vaccine was available.
 Only it wasn’t readily available in remote places like the American Southwest.

-George Hand’s diary entry of June 28, 1877 tells us something about how the citizens of Tucson, with a population around 4,000, were dealing with this scourge.
+George Hand’s diary entry of June 28, 1877 tells us something about how the citizens of Tucson, with a population of around 4,000, were dealing with this scourge.

 “There was a special meeting of the city council and the citizens this evening at the courthouse.”